yacine-abed/ITCompetitiveProgramming-1/ITCP/FirstDay/README.md

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please dm us.

 This challenge is completely free.
-Please share it with anyone who will find it useful for practice.
+Please share it with anyone who will find it useful for practice once the event is over.

 **Have fun coding!** 🚀